SEIR-7-06/react-intro/README.md

 Here we define a function, `App` that simply returns some markup.
 Pull up your React app in the browser side by side with this file and you'll notice that the markup up here is what is being rendered to the page.
 Play with it.
 Change the markup in the return statement, save the file, and watch the rendered outpage change as well.

+### Components

 This App function is a **React component**.
-Here in our `./src/App.js` we are defining our React component just as we would define a function.
-Our function definition includes a set of parentheses where we can pass parameters and has a return statement just like any old function.
+Here in our `./src/App.js` file we are defining our React component just as we would define a function.
+Just like any other function in JavaScript we can pass parameters in the parentheses `()` and our function has a return statement.

+### JSX

 You'll notice something funny about this function.
 We are not returning regular JavaScript.
 Instead we are returning markup, something that looks an aweful lot like HTML.
-This HTML-like syntax is called **JSX**.
+This HTML-like syntax is called [**JSX**](https://reactjs.org/docs/introducing-jsx.html).

 Behind the scenes our `create-react-app` setup will convert this **JSX** code into regular old JavaScript before sending it to the browser.
+By using **JSX** we can write code that strongly resembles HTML, a language we are already familiar with, and is easy to read and write.

+### Rendering a Component

+Now that we've defined our **React component** (function) we can render it to the page with this syntax, `<App />`, just like we do in our `./src/index.js` file.
+When we write `<App />` we are simply calling the `App` function defined in `./src/App.js`.

+Notice that we are also exporting our `App` component.
+In order to import `App` in our `./src/index.js` file we must first export it from `./src/App.js`.

 <details>
   <summary>Hungry for More</summary>